rmpestano/jtabench/README.md

 mvn gatling:execute -P perf
 ```

 For the torture mode use:
 ```
  mvn gatling:execute -Dtorture -P perf
 ```

 it will run the simulation for a longer period (~7min instead of 50 sec) with more users (300 instead of 100)

+Note that each user will perform 100 database operations on each request